 Whether you’re a freshman, sophomore, junior, or senior, what challenges, goals, or traditions do you want to undertake before college graduation?
-You may be weeks or even days away from graduation; are you still thinking about taking on that one college tradition you never managed to do on your college bucket list?
-Or take photos of people who have made a difference in your college life?
+You may be weeks away from graduation, are you still thinking about taking on that one school tradition you never managed to do on your college bucket list?
+Or take photos of people who have made a difference in your life?
 Now’s the time, even if you’re a graduating senior to tackle that bucket list college adventure!

 You may be concluding your freshman year and know of certain classes you want to take in the years before graduating.
 Maybe you want to learn a new language or write for a campus publication.
 Perhaps there are activities or clubs you want to join or sporting events you want to attend.
 Is there something that not only you, but many other students would want to try?

 Before you graduate, think about what you want to do before leaving those “hallowed halls” and stepping out into the working world.
 Find inspiration in these students’ college bucket list ideas.

-So whether you’re planning to start your first year of college or entering the final countdown for senior year, think about your college bucket list and all the exciting things you hope to accomplish before commencement.
+So whether you’re planning to start your first year of college or entering the final countdown for senior year, think about your pre-graduation bucket list and all of the exciting things you hope to accomplish before commencement.
 There’s still time!